 This previous page article is about gamma correction, so to be more complete, and for example of concept, here are 8-bit video LookUp tables (LUT) for gamma 2.2.
 Both Encode and Decode tables are shown.
 Simpler CPU chips don't have floating point instructions.
 Even if they did, instead of computing math millions of times (megapixels, and three times per RGB pixel), a source device (scanner or camera) could read an Encode LUT, and an output device (LCD monitor) could read a Decode LUT.
-Here is one example of such a LUT chip.
+Here is one example of such a LUT chip from Texas Instruments.
 These tables use input addresses simply directly reading the corresponding output value.
 A binary chip would not use decimal notation, it would use hexidecimal [00h..ffh], but decimal seemed better here for humans.
 A linear display device (LCD monitor) can simply read a Decode LUT to discard gamma (to convert and restore to be linear data to be able to show it).

 A device would only use ONE table, either for Encode or Decode, as the device required.
 Scanners and cameras encode gamma, and LCD monitors and printers decode gamma (a CRT monitor decodes by simply showing it in its lossy way).
 The simpler processors in such devices typically do not have floating point multiply and divide capability.
 The idea is that simply reading the table is fast, and prevents the device from having to do the actual math three times for each of millions of pixels.
 All math was done once in preparation of the chip, and now it works without any additional math in this device (fast and simple).
 It is just a table LookUp.
 The decode LookUp procedure is for linear devices, like LCD displays, which don't need or use gamma (as CRT does).
 They simply just decode the data to be linear values again, and proceed.